USS Liscome Bay: Sinking

 At about 05:10, a lookout on the starboard (right) side of Liscome Bay reported seeing a torpedo headed for the ship.
 The torpedo struck behind the aft engine room, as Liscome Bay was conducting its turn, and detonated the bomb magazine, causing a devastating explosion that engulfed the ship and sent shrapnel flying as far as 5,000 yd away.
 Considerable debris fell on the battleship New Mexico about 1,500 yd off, while a sailor on board the escort carrier Coral Sea was reportedly hit by a fire extinguisher from Liscome Bay.
 The entire task force was rocked by the explosion, but no other ships were significantly damaged.
 A mushroom cloud erupted, rising thousands of feet above the wreck of Liscome Bay.

 The detonation sheared off nearly the entire stern of the carrier, killing everyone behind the forward bulkhead of the aft engine room.
 Seawater quickly rushed into the gap, mixing with oil released from the hull.
 Both the hangar and flight decks were heavily damaged.
 Parts of the superstructure, including the radar antenna, collapsed onto the deck.
 The forward part of the hangar was immediately engulfed in flames, igniting the few remaining planes on the flight deck.
 Planes fell off the carrier's deck.
 Steam, compressed air, and fire-main pressure were lost throughout the ship.
 Fires on the flight deck caused ammunition within the burning aircraft and anti-aircraft guns to detonate, further complicating matters.
 The gasoline coated water surrounding Liscome Bay caught fire, hampering efforts by survivors to escape.

-At 05:33, only 23 minutes after the explosion, Liscome Bay listed to starboard and sank; 53 officers and 591 enlisted men were killed, including Captain Irving Wiltsie, Rear Admiral Henry M. Mullinnix and Doris Miller.
+At 05:33, only 23 minutes after the explosion, Liscome Bay listed to starboard and sank; 54 officers and 648 sailors were killed, including Captain Irving Wiltsie, Rear Admiral Henry M. Mullinnix and Doris Miller.
 12 Grumman TBM Avenger torpedo bombers, 7 Grumman FM-1 Wildcat fighters, and 4 Grumman F4F Wildcat fighters went down with Liscome Bay.

 Rescue

 When Liscome Bay detonated, the rest of the task group immediately conducted evasive maneuvers, scattering from her wreck.
-At 05:40, the destroyers Morris, Hughes and Hull arrived at the oil slick to rescue survivors, but many of the men hauled up were dead or dying.
+At 05:40, the destroyers Morris, Hughes and Hull arrived at the oil slick to rescue survivors, but many of the sailors hauled up were dead or dying.
 At 06:10, the destroyer Maury spotted two torpedo wakes, one just 15 yd from the destroyer's hull.
 A radar operator on New Mexico detected an echo, and Hull was recalled to join Gridley in dropping depth charges.
 Macdonough took Hull's place in picking up survivors.
 At 08:00, the search operation was concluded.
 Of the 916 crewmen aboard Liscome Bay, 644, including Wiltsie, Mullinnix, and Miller (Cook 3rd Class Doris Miller, see "Notable crew" below), went down with the ship, whilst 272 survived.
+Many of the survivors died of wounds soon afterwards, resulting in a final total of 702 fatalities from Liscome Bay.
 Including those lost on Liscome Bay, U.S. casualties in the assault on Makin Island exceeded the strength of the entire Japanese garrison.